 Wry, comic, graphic, from the humdrum to the tragic, his patients’ stories are the spokes that make Iwan’s wheels go round, as all humanity, it seems, passes through his surgery door.

 Ian Williams is the author of Sick Notes, a weekly comic strip in The Guardian about the state of the NHS.
 The Bad Doctor was highly commended in the Primary Healthcare category of the British Medical Association Medical Books Awards 2015.
+His latest graphic novel, The Lady Doctor, was published by Myriad in January 2019.

 New York Times30 June 2015